jmichel7/FinitePosets.jl/README.md

 Finally `showpic(p)` where `p` is a `CPoset` or a `Poset` gives a graphical display  of the  poset provided  you have  the command  `dot` of `graphviz` installed.
 It then uses the xdg "open" command to open the resulting `.png` file.
 This works on Linux and MacOs but I could not try it on Windows.

-see the on-line help on `⊕, ⊗,  +, *, chains, chainpoly, covering_chains, coxetermatrix,  dual,  hasse,  height, incidence,  induced,  interval,  isjoinlattice,  ismeetlattice,  linear_extension,  maxima, maximal_chains,  minima, moebius,  moebiusmatrix,  partition,  showpic, transitive_closure` for more information
+see the on-line help on `⊕, ⊗,  +, *, chains, chainpoly, covering_chains, coxetermatrix,  dual,  hasse,  height, incidence,  induced,  interval,  isjoinlattice,  ismeetlattice,  linear_extension,  linear_extensions,  maxima, maximal_chains,  antichains, minima, moebius,  moebiusmatrix,  partition,  showpic, transitive_closure` for more information

-<a target='_blank' href='https://github.com/jmichel7/FinitePosets.jl/blob/98807aa78cd5dec5ec912977122e77b341e3607c/src/FinitePosets.jl#L1-L238' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/FinitePosets.jl/blob/6687afede9a1d5c9f948d09540ab79b3ff37407e/src/FinitePosets.jl#L1-L240' class='documenter-source'>source</a><br>

 <a id='FinitePosets.Poset' href='#FinitePosets.Poset'>#</a>
 **`FinitePosets.Poset`** &mdash; *Type*.